annaaassss/annaaassss/README.md

 ## Hi there 👋

+- I'm an EPFL life science student :)
+- I really enjoy biology 🌱
+- Outside from uni I also like hiking and football

 <!--
 **annaaassss/annaaassss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.